vnallam09/datafun-04-notebooks/README.md

 python -m pip install --upgrade -r requirements.txt
 ```

-Note: The `--upgrade` parameter gets the lastest version of each package.
+Note: The `--upgrade` parameter gets the latest version of each package.

 -----